Bikes Buyer's Guide

 Hybrid bikes feature the best bits of road bikes and mountain bikes.
 They are the middle ground between slender-framed racing road bikes and robust, thick-tyre mountain bikes, meaning they can do a bit of both.

 Leisure hybrids - Leisure hybrids are built less for speed, and more for comfort.
-Leisure hybrids are similar to mountain bikes in that they feature front suspension to absorb bumps but come with lighter frames and thinner tyres to help them perform better on the road.
+Leisure hybrids are similar to mountain bikes in that they feature front suspension to absorb bumps, but come with lighter frames and thinner tyres to help them perform better on the road.

 Why buy a hybrid bike?